schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 #### drawBackgroundForInactiveLayers()

-Use this function to replace Glyph.app’s default drawing method for drawing inactive glyphs (the glyphs left and right of the active glyph in the edit view) as well as the glyphs in the edit view.
+Use this method to replace Glyph.app’s default drawing method for drawing inactive glyphs (the glyphs left and right of the active glyph in the edit view) as well as the glyphs in the edit view.

-If you want to draw the glyphs in the edit view even different that the inactive glyphs, also implement the `drawPreview()` function as described below.
+If you want to draw the glyphs in the edit view even different that the inactive glyphs, also implement the `drawPreview()` method as described below.

 ```python
 	def drawBackgroundForInactiveLayers(self, layer):